4-hydroxymandelate synthase

-Thus, the two substrates of this enzyme are 4-hydroxyphenylpyruvate and oxygen, whereas its two products are 4-hydroxymandelate and carbon dioxide.
+The two substrates of this enzyme are 4-hydroxyphenylpyruvic acid and oxygen.
+Its products are (S)-4-hydroxymandelic acid and carbon dioxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 4-hydroxyphenylpyruvate:oxygen oxidoreductase (decarboxylating).
 This enzyme is also called 4-hydroxyphenylpyruvate dioxygenase II.